 Postpartum anxiety can begin any time during the perinatal period (the time immediately leading up to, and after, childbirth).

 “Often, symptoms actually begin in pregnancy and worsen postpartum,” says Hesser.
-But it can also set in up to a year after giving birth.
+It can also set in up to a year after giving birth.

 Postpartum anxiety and other mental health conditions